huskyroboticsteam/Resurgence/README.md

 Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or a VM with a Linux distribution installed (Ubuntu recommended).
 Either should work fine.
 Whichever you use, install either the VM or WSL2 and follow the Linux instructions.
 As noted above, **use Ubuntu 20.04**.

-**Mac users:** We do not make any effort to support Mac systems.
-You *may* be able to get things working, but if you try you'll be on your own.
-It's **highly recommended** for Mac users to use a Linux VM.

-> ⚠️ For Mac users, we recommend running a Ubuntu virtual machine via [UTM](https://mac.getutm.app/).
+**Mac users:** We recommend running an Ubuntu virtual machine via [UTM](https://mac.getutm.app/).
 After installing the app, set up your VM using [UTM's Ubuntu image](https://mac.getutm.app/gallery/ubuntu-20-04).
 Please note that UTM only supports the latest version of Ubuntu (22.04).
-Since the codebase is based on an older version of Ubuntu, there may be package errors that you need to manually resolve.
-For the sake of convenience, we also recommend SSHing into UTM via VSCode's Remote SSH feature.
-[More info can be found here](https://arteen.linux.ucla.edu/ssh-into-utm-vm.html).
+Since the codebase is based on an older version of Ubuntu, there will be package errors that you need to manually resolve (more details below).

 **From here on out, the installation instructions will assume you are using Ubuntu 20.04 LTS**.
 Windows users should run commands in either their Linux VM or their WSL terminal.
 For Linux users, we'll assume you're running Ubuntu; users of another